 Real estate investment trusts (REITS) and other commercial property investment companies frequently target properties with a five-year outlook potential.
 Whether they are looking to develop these investments or sit and hold them, these companies are aiming to maximize the return for their investors in the shortest amount of time.

-As an individual investor, you do not have that pressure hanging over you and can determine what's more important to your needs.
+As an individual investor, however, you do not have that pressure hanging over you and can determine what's more important to your needs.
 Say in five years your property is worth 10% more than what it is today and you decide to hold.
-If the subsequent five years earn no additional appreciation on your property, certainly, the additional five years you waited to sell would result in a worse return on your investment.
-But, although there was no appreciation, your property was still actively earning you cash to pay off your mortgage and provide stable income.
+If the subsequent five years earn no additional appreciation on your property, certainly, the additional five years you waited to sell would result in a worse return on your investment when it comes to raw percentages.
+But although there was no appreciation, your property was hopefully still actively earning you cash with which to pay off your mortgage and provide you a stable income.